guruthree/cube-bench-classic/README.md

 ### Versioning

 Program version is kept in `CUBE_VERSION` defined in `version.h`.
-This can be updated automatically with a `.git/hooks/post-commit` script containing
+This can be updated automatically upon a git commit with a `.git/hooks/post-commit` script containing

 ```bash
 #!/bin/bash